lukehuang/finnmath/README.md

 * Polynomials

 finnMath is written in Java and uses Maven as its build automation tool so it should interoperate seamlessly with other JVM technologies.
-Dependencies are Guava, Commons Lang and SLF4J and for tests AssertJ and JUnit.
+Dependencies are big-math, Guava, Commons Lang and SLF4J and for tests AssertJ and JUnit.

 ## Implementation details
 * Java 8